zoltanctoth/ceu-cloud-class/aws.md

     - The computer you are working on can be almost anything and could be running Windows, Mac OSX, or Linux.
  - The computer that we configure and rent from Amazon will be a Linux machine (though there are many other possibilities). - - You will use the terminal application on your computer to remotely log into this computer.
  - The Amazon AWS computer you rent will be physically located somewhere that is likely far away from you.
- - Depending on the `Region` you select in Amazon AWS it could be physically located in one of several large compute warehouses in the North America, South America, Europe or Asia.
+ - Depending on the `Region` you select in Amazon AWS it could be physically located in one of several large compute warehouses in the North America, South America, Europe or Asia. **Make sure that you use the Ireland Region in this class.**

 ***
 **Google Data Center, The Dalles, Oregon ([source](http://en.wikipedia.org/wiki/File:Google_Data_Center,_The_Dalles.jpg)):**
 ![Image of a data center](Images/AWS/DataCenter.jpg)

-- Since we are going to create an Amazon instance that is running a Linux operating system you will need to learn the basics of working at a Linux command line.
-You will also need to become familiar with basic fundamentals of Linux system administration.
+- Since we are going to create an Amazon instance that is running a Linux operating system you will need to use your knowledge of working at a Linux command line.
+For reference, look up your notes from the Different Shapes of Data class.

 ### Creating an account
 **(You do not need to create an account for this course, but this is how you would do it:)**
 - In order to use AWS for the first time, you will need to create an account.